backwards-limited/kafka-backwards/streaming-kafka-course/docs/producer-consumer-apis.md

 ## PartitionRecord without Key

+Take a look at [DemoNoKeys.scala](../src/main/scala/com/backwards/kafka/streaming/demo/DemoNoKeys.scala).

+## PartitionRecord by Partition

-Take a look at [DemoNoKeys.scala](../src/main/scala/com/backwards/kafka/streaming/demo/DemoNoKeys.scala)
+A producer can send a message to a chosen partition.
+Take a look at [DemoChoosePartition.scala](../src/main/scala/com/backwards/kafka/streaming/demo/DemoChoosePartition.scala).